 2015 Lincoln MKZ Review

-Though some reviewers prefer the 2015 Lincoln MKZ's optional V6 engine because it delivers brisk acceleration, others say the standard turbocharged four-cylinder engine provides ample punch.
-All models come with an automatic transmission.
+Some reviewers say the 2015 Lincoln MKZ's turbocharged four-cylinder engine has ample power, but others prefer the available V6 for its added power.
+An automatic transmission is standard.
 The 2015 MKZ earns up to 22/33 mpg city/highway, according to the EPA, which is somewhat less than what other cars in the class earn.
 However, the 2015 Lincoln MKZ Hybrid gets 41/39 mpg, which is very good for a luxury hybrid, and reviewers say that the MKZ Hybrid delivers adequate acceleration.
 Reviewers report that while the MKZ lacks the dynamic handling of competitors like the BMW 3-Series, it still offers decent cornering ability, responsive steering and a comfortable ride.

-The 2015 Lincoln MKZ's interior doesn't impress critics, who say its materials are second-rate.
-Some find the front seats too tight and the rear seats short on headroom.
-But others say the front seats are comfortable, and they appreciate the car's hushed interior.
+The Lincoln MKZ's cabin doesn't impress critics, who note the cheap materials throughout.
+Some think the front seats are cramped and the back seats are lacking headroom, but a few others find the front seats to be comfortable and say the cabin is quiet.
 Some test drivers especially like the large trunk.
 Many automotive writers say the MyLincoln Touch infotainment system is a challenge to use.
 Standard features in the 2015 Lincoln MKZ include heated front seats, rear parking sensors, a rearview camera, Lincoln’s SYNC voice command system and the MyLincoln Touch infotainment system, which comes with an 8-inch touch screen, Bluetooth, two USB ports, satellite radio and an 11-speaker audio system.
 Available features include leather upholstery, massaging front seats, ventilated front seats, heated rear seats, a panoramic sunroof, a 14-speaker THX II audio system, navigation, blind spot monitoring, adaptive cruise control, forward collision warning with automatic pre-collision braking, parallel parking assist and active lane keeping assist.

 - "… Lincoln MKZ offers modern features and distinctive style, but it's a hard sell compared with more refined entry-level luxury sedan competitors." -- Edmunds